The ecobee3 and the ecobee3 lite are admittedly both great products that come with all the benefits of smart thermostats.

 Initially the difference between the two models functionality was bigger, because the lite version did not support room sensors.
 Since April 2017 ecobee3 lite supports room sensors.

+Remote sensors.
 Ever since ecobee did some major hardware updates to the lite edition, both of these two smart thermostats are capable of working with remote room sensors.
 Single room sensor is included in the package when you buy ecobee3 thermostat.
-However, room sensors for ecobee3 lite are sold separately.
+However, room sensors for ecobee3 lite in a standard package are sold separately or you can get it by buying together with ecobee3 lite thermostat.
 They can be used for ecobee3, ecobee3 lite and ecobee4 devices interchangeably.

 ecobee3 Smart WiFi Thermostat

 Remote sensors gives thermostat possibility to monitor climate and occupancy in the areas where room sensors are placed.
 Before remote sensors capability was introduced for ecobee3 lite the entire house temperature was decided on the climate data at the thermostat.
 In the video below you can see how ecobee3 uses room sensors to get the average temperature reading in the rooms and adjust the heating and cooling accordingly.

 LCD touchscreen.
 The ecobee3 and ecobee3 lite share identical 3.5-inch LCD touchscreens and the black exterior case.
 While their dimensions are ever so slightly different, you’d probably need to hold them up against each other to see that the lite edition is a bit smaller.

 Energy usage reports.
 The ecobee with all of its thermostats, including ecobee3 and ecobee3 lite, provides quite extensive reports on your heating and cooling consumption.
 Monthly energy reports show how much power you’ve saved over the last 30 days on both of the two thermostats, and they both come with a vacation mode.